Winners will receive the following:

 2nd Prize: $100 plus 5 copies of their published chapbook.

 3rd Prize: $50 plus 5 copies of their published chapbook.

 (The Poetry Box® may offer publication to a few finalists, dependent upon the quantity/quality of each year’s submissions.)

 Open to writers residing in the United States.

 This Year’s Judge

-We are proud to announce that our judge for this year’s chapbook contest is the very talented, award-winning poet, Annie Lighthart.
+We are thrilled to announce that our judge for our 2022 chapbook contest is

 We welcome work from both established and emerging writers alike.
 We invite all voices, and especially those that have been historically marginalized or under-heard to submit and partner with us.
 Every submission starts out in the same pile and is judged merely on its own merit, not the reputation of the writer.
 We enjoy poems of all styles: formal, free-verse, metered, non-rhyming, experimental, nostalgic, political, erotic, abstract, lyrical, etc. We don’t censor or shy away from ‘tough topics’, however we do draw the line at poetry that discriminates against our fellow humans.
 Please keep in mind that a chapbook should have some unifying thread and yet each poem should be strong enough to stand on its own merit.